AlexanderGH/presubmitchecks/README.md

 # Pre-Submit Checks for Repositories

-A single extensible tool for linting, fixing and formatting your code in several contexts (manual, git pre-commit, GitHub Action).
+A single extensible tool for linting and fixing your code in several contexts (manual, git pre-commit, GitHub Action).

 ## Supported Checks